Maxim-Mazurok/google-api-typings-generator/gapi.client.workspaceevents-v1/readme.md

 await gapi.client.workspaceevents.subscriptions.patch({name: 'name'});

 /*
 [Developer Preview](https://developers.google.com/workspace/preview): Reactivates a suspended Google Workspace subscription.
 This method resets your subscription's `State` field to `ACTIVE`.
 Before you use this method, you must fix the error that suspended the subscription.
+This method will ignore or reject any subscription that isn't currently in a suspended state.
 To learn how to use this method, see [Reactivate a Google Workspace subscription](https://developers.google.com/workspace/events/guides/reactivate-subscription).
 */
 await gapi.client.workspaceevents.subscriptions.reactivate({name: 'name'});
 ```